-The University of Hull Open Access Policy can be found at https://hydra.hull.ac.uk/resources/hull:10503.
-This came into force on 1st April 2015.
-In summary:
+The University of Hull Open Access Policy can be found at https://hydra.hull.ac.uk/resources/hull:17297.
+This came into force on 1st April 2015 and was updated in April 2019.

 Enquiries regarding the Open Access Policy should be directed to email@example.com.

-The HEFCE policy for the next REF dictates that all university research outputs published in journals or conference papers with an ISSN need to be open access.
+The REF2021 policy dictates that all university research outputs published in journals or conference papers with an ISSN need to be open access.
 There is no preference between Gold or Green as long as you use one of them.
 The local University policy ensures compliance with the HEFCE policy.
-In effect it is a default Green Open Access policy because all university research outputs published in journals or conference papers with an ISSN must be deposited in Hydra, the institutional repository.
+In effect it is a default Green Open Access policy because all university research outputs published in journals or conference papers with an ISSN must be deposited in Worktribe.
 It is advisable that you make yourself aware of the embargo period attached to the particular journal you want to publish in as soon as possible.
 If you wish, in addition you can pay an Article Processing Charge (APC) and publish via the Gold Open Access route.

 If you are unsure whether to publish via the Gold Open Access route, ask yourself the following questions:

 Whichever route you choose, please see the flowchart above.